Best iPhones for Seniors in 2025

 Cons

-- Weighs nearly seven ounces
+- Weighs over seven ounces

 Apple iPhone 13 Mini - Best Hearing Aid Compatibility